strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 ## Installing in a Jenkins Instance

-Install the BMC Strobe Measurement Task according to the Jenkins instructions for installing plugins.
+Install the BMC AMI Strobe Measurement Task according to the Jenkins instructions for installing plugins.
 Dependent plugins will automatically be installed.
 (You will still need to separately install Common Enterprise Services)